Netflix Subscriber count is going down!

 It's really annoyed a lot of customers

-Millions of people worldwide now consider subscribing to Netflix as a regular monthly expense, in addition to paying for rent, mortgage, and rising energy bills.
+Millions of people worldwide now consider subscribing to as a regular monthly expense, in addition to paying for rent, mortgage, and rising energy bills.

 Some paying customers are furious because the announced a huge change that affects many subscribers.